 4. Temiya Park: Enjoy the View from the Otaru Highlands (Otaru)

 Although Temiya Park is well-known as a sakura viewing spot, it has lots to offer as a spot for viewing fall foliage as well.
 Here is where you can enjoy a panoramic view of Otaru Port and Otaru’s streets while surrounded by nature.
-Temiya Park is also a popular location for strolling, hiking or just to relax.
+Temiya Park is also a popular location for strolling, hiking, or just relaxing.

 5. Takinoue Park: Rugged Valleys and Autumn Leaves (Yūbari)